eservice-electronic-payments/Mobile_SDK_IOS_UAT/README.md

 #### Integrating the SDK with the Project

+##### Manually

+1. Download the tagged source files by downloading "Source code (.zip)" from the "releases" tab of the repository.

+2. Drag the "EvoPayments" folder inside your Xcode project.

+##### Using a Private Cocoapods

 1. Install CocoaPods if not present

 2. Create a new repository to host your private pod spec